bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

  $ vagrant up

-It will take up to half an hour, 8GB memory and 7 CPUs.
+It will take up to 30 minutes, 8GB memory and 7 CPUs.

 .. important:: Please, make sure the ports are opened!